AdrianRomanski/ng-lego-a11y-components/libs/components/drink-widget/src/lib/EXERCISES.md

 - **Task**:
   - Focus First item when opening menu with keyboard
   - Ensure visible focus styles on items.

+## 4. Keyboard Navigation
+- **Problem**: Currently selection works only with mouse clicks.
+- **Task**: Make the menu navigable with the keyboard.

+- **Minimal functionality**
+  - Navigation with arrows
+  - Selecting/Deselecting Drink
+  - Closing Menu

+## 6. Component Harness
+- **Create component harness**
+  - Define a harness class for your component (DrinkWidgetComponent).
+  - Extend ComponentHarness.
+- **Initialize hostSelector**
+  - Set the hostSelector property to match the component’s selector.
+- **Create Locators**
+  - Add methods to locate and interact with elements inside the component.
+- **Load Component Harness**
+  - Ensure menu harness initializes correctly.

 ## 5. Testing
 - **Trigger Semantics**